Kidney stonesCalcium stones; Nephrolithiasis; Urolithiasis

 - Pyelonephritis (a kidney infection)

 - Blockage of urinary flow down the ureter due to a scar, tumor or congenital defect

 Various imaging techniques are helpful in determining the presence of kidney stones.
 The best approach uses spiral (or helical) computed tomography (CT) scans.
 If these scans are not available, the person will need an ultrasound or standard x-rays.
 If no stones show up, but the person has severe pain that suggests the presence of kidney stones, the next step is an intravenous pyelogram (IVP).

-A standard x-ray of the kidneys, ureters, and bladder may be a good first step for identifying stones, because many stones are visible on x-rays.
+A standard x-ray of the kidneys, ureters, and bladder may be a good first step for identifying stones, because about 80% of stones are visible on x-rays.
 Calcium stones can be identified on x-rays by their white color.
 Cystine crystals can also show up on x-rays.
 X-rays may not provide enough detail about the exact location of a stone.

 Computed Tomography (CT)

 CT scans use x-rays with computer technology to produce 2D images of the body.
 A type of CT scan called a spiral or helical CT scan is currently the most accurate method for diagnosing stones in either the kidneys or the ureters.
 CT scans can be used to find the exact location of the stone, as well as to look for anatomical problems that may have led to stone formation.
 This test provides detailed, accurate images of even very small stones.
 A spiral CT scan can often identify other causes of pain in the kidney area.
 However, radiation exposure is an issue with CT scans and overuse is a concern.